chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 }
 ```

-Short-Circuit Evaluation is the reason why some pairs in the previous examples are equivalent but some are not.
+Short-circuit evaluation is exactly why some earlier code block pairs were equivalent and others were not.

 ```java
 // Code_Block_1